khjaaske/KHJAASKE.github.io/cmdline_course.md

 Week 6 was about installing more programmes into the Ubuntu system.
 Python was installed and NLTK databases were tested with **part-of-speech tagging and automatic language recognition.
 Finally week 7 was setting up a remote repository for any software that is created and a platforme for Internet pages was created and here it is tested then.
 So this is also about version control of the changes in the programming projects.

+There is an example table 1 and a literature reference to the source of the table here as an exmaple.

 TABLE 1.
 Momentum arm length of measured items in different planes.[^1]